 We recognise that there is more to being a successful lawyer than just knowing the law.
-When we plan our programme, we listen to our lawyers, our clients and our summer clerks from previous years.
+When we plan our programme, we listen to our lawyers, our clients and our summer interns from previous years.
 Our leadership modules complement your time in the departments and will focus on the following skills:

 If you work with the best, you become the best.
 To develop your leadership skills, we get some of the firm's friends from the business world, from academia, and from New Zealand's best sporting teams to help you explore how to become a great leader.